cocos/cocos-docs/en/advanced-topics/assets-manager.md

     During a package update, there are various ways to thoroughly clean up the local hot update cache, such as recording the current game version number, checking if it matches the saved version in `cc.sys.localStorage`, and performing the following cleanup if they don't match:

     ```js
-    // The version number previously saved in local Storage, if not, is considered a new version
+    // The version number previously saved in local Storage, if not, is considered as new version
     var previousVersion = parseFloat(cc.sys.localStorage.getItem('currentVersion'));
     // game.currentVersion is the current version's number.
     if (previousVersion < game.currentVersion) {
         // The hot update cache directory.
-If there are multiple in the old version, you may need to record in the list and clean all.
+If there are multiple versions, you may need to record in a list and clean all.
         jsb.fileUtils.removeDirectory(storagePath);
     }
     ```